Shegufta/SafeHomeFramework/results/README.md

   To get data in Figure 13(d), the reproduced result needs to be multiplied by `100.0/#cmdCntPerRtn`. `#cmdCntPerRtn=4` in this setting.
 Thus, the reproduced value should multiply 25 for result (which will match Figure 13(d)).
+- *Note*  (2/22): Fig 13cd are identical to the submitted version.
+Fig 13ab have shifted a few lines slightly (because of the 3 issues fixed - see [General Procedure](#general-procedure) Note 5) -- however, trends and conclusions remain unchanged, and we will include an explanation of trends in the revised paper.

 ## Figure 14 Scheduling Polices
 Steps: